bl33h/outOfSpaceShaders/README.md

 - Implementation of various shaders for different celestial bodies (Earth, Neptune, Sun, Moon, Venus, Pluton, Random).
 - Noise generation for terrain and density.
 - Triangle filling functions for rendering.

-## External Dependencies
-The project makes use of the FastNoise library by Jordan Peck (jordan.me2@gmail.com).
-Specifically, it includes the files FastNoise.h and FastNoise.Lite.h for advanced noise generation.

 ## How To Use